Non-Toxic Cookware: Have Chemicals Been Lurking in Your Food?

 For further reading, check out the “Madrid Statement“, a document signed by over 200 scientists from over 38 countries, highlighting the dangers of both the old and new chemicals, as well as their use in various household products.

-Besides the dangers listed above, there are also other potential adverse health concerns that have been noted by many.
+Besides the dangers listed above, other potential adverse health concerns have been noted by many.
 Avoid Teflon.

 Aluminum

-All things considered, you should absolutely limit your exposure to aluminum if at all possible.
+All things considered, you should limit your exposure to aluminum if possible.
 It’s great that aluminum is so light, inexpensive, heats quickly, and is easy to clean, but do you really want to take an unnecessary risk?

-A family relative of ours has Alzheimer’s Disease and she’s been cooking with aluminum pots and pans all her life.
-While there’s no intention of postulating that fact as scientific evidence of a direct link (correlation does not always equal causation), studies have shown incriminating evidence about the dangers of aluminum.
+A family relative of ours has Alzheimer’s Disease, and she’s been cooking with aluminum pots and pans all her life.
+While there’s no intention of postulating that as scientific evidence of a direct link (correlation does not always equal causation), studies have shown incriminating evidence about the potential dangers of aluminum.

 It’s just not worth the risk.
 Stop cooking with aluminum leaching pots and pans because there are far better and safer alternatives.